-Meeting Duration Programme 14MSP (2015) 5 days Usual programme and one additional thematic panel 15MSP (2016) 4 days Usual programme and two additional thematic panels 16MSP (2017) 4 days Usual programme/ two additional thematic panels/discussion on finances 17MSP (2018) 4 days Usual programme as well as discussion on finances, one informal day in the middle of the meeting programme dedicated to bilateral meetings and side-event program Fourth Review Conference 4 days Usual programme as well as discussion on finances
+Meeting Duration Programme 14MSP (2015) 5 days Usual programme and one additional thematic panel 15MSP (2016) 4 days Usual programme and two additional thematic panels 16MSP (2017) 4 days Usual programme/ two additional thematic panels /discussion on finances 17MSP (2018) 4 days Usual programme as well as discussion on finances, one informal day in the middle of the meeting programme dedicated to bilateral meetings and side-event program Fourth Review Conference 4 days Usual programme as well as discussion on finances 1

-7. Despite the reduction to four-days, States Parties have been able to consider matters regarding the implementation of the Convention (as provided for in Article 11 on the Convention) and to have thematic panels on topics of current interest, though in some cases it has been felt that more time for substantive discussions would have been welcome.
-Given the financial status of the Convention, the addition of an agenda item on finance should by now be considered standard practice that could and should continue in future meetings.
-Given the increased interaction between the Convention's Committees have increased their interactions with States Parties and a wish by some States Parties and organisations to see more informal discussion during the meetings of States Parties, it has been felt that additional time for informal meeting either during the MSP or the intersessional meetings has been a positive addition.
+6. Despite the reduction to four-days, States Parties have been able to consider matters regarding the implementation of the Convention (as provided for in Article 11 on the Convention) and to have thematic panels on topics of current interest, though in some cases it has been expressed that more time for substantive discussions would have been welcome.
+Given the financial status of the Convention, the addition of an agenda item on finance is now considered standard practice that could and should continue in future meetings.
+Furthermore, given the increased interaction between the Convention's Committees with States Parties and a wish by some States Parties and organisations to see more informal discussions during the meetings of States Parties, it has been expressed that additional time for informal meetings during the MSP or the intersessional meetings has been a positive addition.